alexanderswift/public-gigacom/28thOct22-linedown.md

 ### Friday 16:51

 Support called back for a light check on the NTU modem and router, OK we've been here but if it helps the tech get their flow and my line up lets go!
-We rebooted and disconnected everything and (my choice) I connected a laptop direct to the AdTran and the interface was DHCP assigned x.x.x.37 but still not internet or ping reply from x.x.x.1 and we faffed about for a while and call was handed over to I assume level X support of engineer.
+We rebooted and disconnected everything and (my choice) I connected a laptop direct to the AdTran and the interface was DHCP assigned x.x.x.37 but still no internet or ping reply from x.x.x.1 and we faffed about for a while and call was handed over to I assume level X support of engineer.

 I emailed in a screenshot and photos (phone on 5G) of the current simple setup.